instride-ch/pimcore-deployer/README.md

 composer require w-vision/pimcore-deployer
 ```

-Installation installs deployer as well.
+Installation installs the [Deployer library](https://github.com/deployphp/deployer) as well.

+## Usage

+There is a sample Deployer configuration file, which shows you how to configure Deployer for Pimcore.
-Now copy following files into your root-folder:
+Copy the file into your root-folder:

 ```
 vendor/w-vision/pimcore-deployer/deploy.sample.php -> deploy.php
 ```

-Edit .deploy.php to suit your configuration.
+Edit the file `deploy.php` to suit your configuration.

-## Usage

-There is a sample deployer configuration file, which shows you how to configure deployer for Pimcore.

 ### Start Deployment